MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-ios-search-integration.md

 # iOS Device Search (Spotlight) integration with Power BI Mobile iOS App (preview)
 Use iOS device search to find and access the content you need

-When you use iOS device search (spotliight) to look for specific conten, Power BI items are included in the result list.
-Tapping on Power BI item fromt the result list will take you directly to that item inside Power BI app.
+When you use iOS device search (spotlight) to look for specific content, Power BI items are included in the result list.
+Tapping on Power BI item from the result list will take you directly to that item inside Power BI app.

 To find items using device search: